jinghuazhao/SUMSTATS/README.md

 ## Examples

-These are only for illustrative purpose, as it may be preferable to use full GWAS summary statistics in the case of T2D and proteogenomic example.
+These are only for illustrative purpose, as it may be preferable to use full GWAS summary statistics in the case of T2D and proteogenomic examples.

 ### BMI